rschwabco/aserto-demo/Tutorial.md

 Now we have to set up test users in Auth0.
 We'll set up two users: one that will have access to our sensitive asset, and another that will not be able to access it.

-Navigate to the users management section in the lefthand side menu:
+Navigate to the users management section in the left hand side menu:

 ![Auth0 Menu user](/images/auth0-menu-users.png)